govindkailas/wordsmith/README.md

 ## ArgoCD
-We can make it even better by implementing ArgoCD, it's inspired by the best practises mentioned in [this blog post ](https://codefresh.io/blog/how-to-structure-your-argo-cd-repositories-using-application-sets/)
+We can make it even better by implementing ArgoCD, it's inspired by the best practices mentioned in [this blog post ](https://codefresh.io/blog/how-to-structure-your-argo-cd-repositories-using-application-sets/)

 ### Install ArgoCD